saattaja/saattaja.github.io/README.md

 ## Good day to you

 Welcome to my Git Hub Pages- webpage.
 I made this page for Cloud services-course in Oulu University of Applied sciences.
-I have collected some photos and information of my dog.
+I have collected some photos and information of my dog, because I couldn't figure out anything else.
+Hope you like it.

 # Muska the Dog